cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema-grammar.md

 ---
 <!-- markdownlint-disable-file MD040 -->

-# Grammar specification for human-readable schema {#schema-grammar}
+# Grammar specification for human-readable schemas {#schema-grammar}
 {: .no_toc }

 This topic describes the grammar specification for the human-readable schema format.
 For a more complete description, see [Schema format](../schema/human-readable-schema-format).